syncfusion-content/blazor-docs/blazor/gantt-chart/virtualization.md

 * It is necessary to mention the height of the Gantt in pixels when enabling Virtual Scrolling.
 * Cell selection will not be persisted in a row.
 * Programmatic selection using the **SelectRows** method is not supported in virtual scrolling.
-* Currently Editing, Row Drag and Drop are not supported with Virtual scrolling.
 * Collapse all and expand all actions are performed only for the current view-port data in virtual scrolling.
 * While using column virtualization, column width should be in the pixel.
 Percentage values are not accepted.